nrwl/nx/docs/generated/cli/dep-graph.md

 Default: `false`

-Watch for changes to dependency graph and update in-browser
+Watch for changes to project graph and update in-browser